-- ▶ CFM supports TCFD recommendations since December 2020. - ► CFM signed in 2020 the letter addressed by the Swiss Sustainable Finance organisation to index providers asking them to remove controversial weapons manufacturers from their mainstream indices. - CFM has participated, since 2021, to CDP's SBTi campaigns - ▶ CFM signed the letter written by FAIRR to the FAO calling for a Roadmap to 1.5C for the agriculture and land use sector and the letter written by the Food Foundation to the UK Government calling on them to introduce mandatory reporting for food sector companies - As a collaborator of Climate Action 100+, CFM is taking part in one of the airlines work streams.
+- ▶ CFM supports TCFD recommendations since December 2020. - CFM has participated, since 2021, to CDP's SBTi campaigns - ▶ CFM signed the letter written by FAIRR to the FAO calling for a Roadmap to 1.5C for the agriculture and land use sector and the letter written by the Food Foundation to the UK Government calling on them to introduce mandatory reporting for food sector companies - As a collaborator of Climate Action 100+, CFM is taking part in one of the airlines work streams. - ▶ CFM supports the efforts of the Investor Coalition on Food Policy vis a vis the Food Data Transparency Partnership.